zacharyjkunkel/sdvxplus-controller/README.md

 - Code written in Arduino using the Keyboard, Mouse, and Encoder libraries.
 - Using standard mechanical keyboard switches - in this case Kailh Box Navy switches
 - The microcontroller is a SparkFun Qwiic Pro Micro - USB-C (ATmega32U4)
+- I definitely could have simplified the design by using the internal pull up resistors on the microcontroller rather than external pull down resistors like I am currently using.